pagkly/Zed/Investopedia4/Hyperledger Explorer Definition.md

 ## How Hyperledger Explorer Works

 Its architecture includes a web server that runs in the backend and is responsible for interacting with all other components and maintaining the necessary query-server response.
 The web sockets are used to communicate between the server and the various client components of Hyperledger Explorer.
 A RethinkDB database is used to store the necessary details about blockchain components like information about blocks, transactions, and smart contracts, and this can be queried for any necessary information.
-A security repository takes care of ensuring only secure and authorized access is maintained for accessing the Hyperledger Explorer.
+A [[Security|security]] repository takes care of ensuring only secure and authorized access is maintained for accessing the Hyperledger Explorer.

 Hyperledger Explorer allows for a unified enterprise-level visualization, which may be needed in real-time by a blockchain developer developing a particular feature or component on the blockchain, or by a researcher seeking to study historical developments, or by blockchain operators who are responsible for managing the blockchain, or by top management.